virtualstaticvoid/heroku-buildpack-r/README.md

 ## R Versions

-There buildpack includes R 3.3.2 by default, however it is possible to use a different version if required.
+The buildpack uses R 3.3.2 by default, however it is possible to use a different version if required.
 This is done by providing a `.r-version` file in the root directory, which contains the R version to use.

 The following R versions are supported: